NourelhoudaOKMID/JavaScript_From_Zero_To_Hero/Readme.md

 # Learning js from scratch for beginner 🚀
-This repository contains my journey learning JavaScript from zero.
+This repository contains my journey learning JavaScript From Zero To Hero  .

 ## Goals :